scottjue21/SQL_Project_World_Layoffs_Analysis/README.md

 Results Breakdown:

 - The data reveals clusters of high layoffs during certain years, typically happening in 3-4 month clusters.
 - For example, in 2020, months like April and May show significant spikes.
-This is likely due to the start of the mandated quarantne during COVID
+This is likely due to the start of the mandated quarantine during COVID
 - In 2022 there are notable surges in May-August and October-November.
 - In 2023 there is a large spike in Jan-Feb.
 - These clusters suggest that after a period of low layoffs, a sudden spike may signal further layoffs in the near future and maintained at a high level for a few months.